Locations:

 What causes ocular rosacea?

-Experts aren’t certain what causes ocular rosacea.
+Experts aren’t sure what causes ocular rosacea.
 Some possible explanations include:

-• A genetic disorder that you’ve inherited from one or both parents.
+• A genetic disorder that you’ve inherited from one or both biological parents.

 • Bacteria (specifically the same Helicobacter pylori bacteria that cause some gastrointestinal diseases).

-• An issue with your circulation that makes your blood vessels swollen.
+• An issue with how blood circulates that makes blood vessels around your eyes swell.

 • Exposure to UV light (like sunlight or tanning beds).